Skip to content Skip to footer

 Wang Xing, president of the Shenzhen Cross-border E-commerce Association, pointed out that more and more Amazon sellers are considering leaving the U.S. market.
 They are turning to emerging markets in Southeast Asia, the Middle East, or even returning to the Chinese domestic market.
 Behind this shift is the instability of U.S. tariff policies, the platform’s “order cancellations,” and declining demand in the U.S. and Europe.
 Without reliable customer service from platforms like Amazon, these sellers face even more challenges in maintaining their businesses.

+II.
 Tesla’s Dilemma — Disrupting Global Manufacturing

 Musk and Trump were once close allies.
 On New Year’s Eve of 2024, they were photographed dancing and drinking together, showing mutual understanding.
 But a few months later, Trump’s policies took a sharp turn.
 The electric vehicle subsidy program was canceled, and auto parts tariffs were raised to 72.5%, directly impacting Tesla’s global supply chain.